The 10 Members Of The “True” Python Family

 © Wikimedia Commons User: Tigerpython – CC BY-SA 3.0

-The largest true python and the third longest snake in the world.
-Central African rock pythons (Python sebae) have taken control of Africa and nothing can persuade them to relinquish their grip.
-Their average length is already 3-3.5 metres and the longest push to 7 metres, with an unconfirmed, though seriously debated sighting of 9.81 metres in Ivory Coast in 1932.
+The largest true python, and the third longest snake worldwide.
+Central African rock pythons (Python sebae) have taken control of Africa, and nothing can persuade them to relinquish their grip.
+Their average length is already 3-3.5 metres, and the longest push to 6 metres, with an unconfirmed, though seriously considered sighting of 9.81 metres in Ivory Coast in 1932.

 Central African rock pythons coexist peacefully with ball pythons, because they occupy different ecological niches.
 The ball python is miniature and focusses on small darting mammals, while rock pythons can swallow up larger African fauna.
-These true pythons sometimes live side by side.
+These true pythons sometimes live side by side, as there’s no competition between them.
+However, where they do coexist, ball pythons are usually much more abundant.

 4 Southern African rock python